 To achieve such an ambitious branding goal, you will need to come up with original perspectives.
-You’ll need to create your own distinct identity, breaking through the internet noise.
+You’ll need to create high quality content and your own distinct identity, breaking through the internet noise.
 Only then will people share your content and start noticing you.

 Have a look at personal development blogger and entrepreneur – Mark Manson.

 He gets more than fourteen thousand monthly searches.